matthewjohnston4/TwitchListOverlay/README.md

 After you've made changes to any `src/*` files, you'll need to re-preprocess them into compatible JavaScript using Babel.
 It's pretty simple, if you have Node (v12.13.0 was used to create this) and NPM (v6.13.4) installed:

 1. Run `npm i` from the project root.
-2. Run `npx babel --watch src --out-dir bin --presets react-app/prod`
+2. Run `npm run build`.

-The second command will launch an auto-watcher which will look for changes in `src/` and process them into `bin/` where `twitchOverlays.htm` expects them to be.
+You can also use `npm run watch` which will launch an auto-watcher which will look for changes in `src/` and process them into `bin/` where `twitchOverlays.htm` expects them to be.